SatSargsyan/HTML/README.md

    <source src="video.ogg" type="video/ogg">
    Video is not supported by your browser
 </video>
-Try It Yourself

-Currently, there are three supported video formats for the <video> element: MP4, WebM, and OGG.
+Currently, there are three supported video formats for the `<video>` element: MP4, WebM, and OGG.

 Progress Bar

-The <progress> element provides the ability to create progress bars on the web.
+The `<progress>` element provides the ability to create progress bars on the web.
 The progress element can be used within headings, paragraphs, or anywhere else in the body.

 Progress Element Attributes